 - Pearson Test of English (PTE) score of 68, or higher (Academic version).

-- Canadian Academic English Language test (CAEL) score of 70 (no less than 70 on reading and writing sections).
+- Canadian Academic English Language test (CAEL) score of 70 (minimum score of 70 on writing and reading sections and 60 in all other sections).

 - Academic Communication Certificate (ACC) score of A- in the Academic Writing and Composition course, a minimum grade of “A-” in the Research Writing and Form course, and a minimum grade of “B+” in all other courses.

 - Cambridge C1 Advanced or Cambridge C2 Proficiency minimum score of 191.